Student Financial Services (Bursar)

 Financial aid awards, adjustments, or emergency funds processed before noon should result in payment to the student the next day.
 Actual receipt of your check or direct deposit will of course depend upon the Postal Service or your bank.
 Under coronavirus altered operations, Evergreen is not able to generate “same day” payments by check.

 Checks are being mailed to the most recent address on file for students.
 It is important that you have an up-to-date address on file!
 Address changes are made through My Evergreen.
 Visit Changing Your Personal Information if you need instructions.

-If you owe money for anything on campus, including replacement ID cards, tuition, housing, meal plans, and fines, you can pay it through Financial Services.
+If you owe money for anything on campus, including replacement ID cards, tuition, housing, meal plans, and fines, you can pay it through Student Financial Services.

 - Online: use a debit or credit card or an e-check via Web Payment.
 You'll pay an extra 2.75% if you pay by card.
 Check payments are free.

 - By postal mail: check or money order (include student ID number).

 - In person: use check, cash, cashier check, money order, or debit card (with PIN) at our office on the first floor of the Library building.
 Credit cards are not accepted.